delivery-club/delivery-club-rules/README.md

       go get -v github.com/delivery-club/delivery-club-rules
       ```
 2. Create rules.go file in your project like in [example](https://github.com/delivery-club/delivery-club-rules/tree/main/example/rules.go)
-3. Add check to your pipeline:
+3. Add linter to your pipeline:
-   1. Add like another one check in golangci-lint (will work for golangci-lint >v1.27.0):
+   1. Like another one check in golangci-lint (will work for golangci-lint >v1.27.0):

        ``` yaml
        linters: